A well-planned pollinator garden can help support native bees and other pollinators by providing critical food and habitat during the winter.

 Many pollinators hibernate (in our gardens) through the coldest months, but some begin foraging as early as January or when temperatures rise above 55°F. Having plants blooming in your landscape from late fall through early spring can greatly contribute to local pollinator success.
 Providing food and winter shelter for pollinators is easy once we understand their basic needs.

 Most bees hibernate during the coldest part of winter, some as larvae, others as adults.
-Some (honeybees) spend months together closed up in a hive, while many native bees live solitary lives underground or in hollow sticks or holes in wood.
+Some (honey bees) spend months together closed up in a hive, while many native bees live solitary lives underground or in hollow sticks or holes in wood.

-Avoid Accidentally Evicting the Pollinators You Worked to Attract to Your Garden This Spring
+Avoid Accidentally Evicting Pollinators from Your Garden

 Leave the leaves!
 Avoid raking fallen leaves where practical.
 Collect and store leaves in piles to spread onto the garden in spring (or once they break down).